markatots/qMaruPL/README.md

-# Release note
+# Release note (There were a great number of bugs so that I can't record them.)
 Decenber 29th,2021 - I released four measure properties .
 Decenber 26th,2021 - I fixed a bug that a dimension's header doesn't appear when the number of factors of a dimension equals one.

 # etc.
 I'll continue to revise this document when I have time.
 Plan: Arranging dimensions verticaly will be available.
 Although I've understood that dealing with a hypercube consisting of two dimensions is very very tough, I would try someday.
+Sometimes SelectValue() doesn't work, I want to fix it, and it's my priority.
 I'm going to write description in Japanese.

 # Copyright